netham45/RPiZeroN64ControllerUSBGadget/README.md

 # RPiZeroN64ControllerUSBGadget

+## Description
+This tool uses the Raspberry Pi's USB Gadget mode to emulate four USB gamepads with an analog stick, two more axis for the DPAD, and all buttons.
+The gamepads currently have 16 buttons instead of 10, I was unable to get the HID descriptors to work with the padding bytes in there for 10.
+Buttons 11-16 can't be pressed.

-This tool allows an Raspberry Pi Zero configured with the gamecon_gpio_rpi driver available at https://github.com/marqs85/gamecon_gpio_rpi/ to emulate four game controllers.
+This needs the gamecon_gpio_rpi driver available at https://github.com/marqs85/gamecon_gpio_rpi/

-## Setup
-I used an RPi Zero W. I flashed Raspbian and connected it to my wifi to configure it by writing the wpa_supplicant.conf and ssh files to the boot partition.

 ## Wiring
 I connected all four controllers to Pin 1 for +3.3v and Pin 6 for Ground.
 Here are the pins the data lines connect to: